Leading Water Jet Machining Manufacturers

 Hydraulic Pump

-During the machining process, it circulates the water from the storage tank.
-Then, water is delivered to the intensifier by the pump at a low pressure of approximately 5 bars.
-Additionally, a booster raises the water's starting pressure to 11 bars before transferring it to the intensifier.
+The pump initiates the process by circulating water from the storage tank.
+It delivers water to the hydraulic intensifier at a preliminary low pressure (approximately 5 bars), which is then boosted to ensure consistent flow.
+Some systems employ a booster to raise the water pressure to around 11 bars before it enters the intensifier.

 Hydraulic Intensifier